GOAL: Increase cancer research to improve cancer prevention, detection, diagnosis, treatment, and survivorship.

 Strategies:

-- Establish a statewide network of cancer research and clinical trial providers to improve Nevada’s research infrastructure, share resources, and mentor future clinical trial providers.
+- Establish a statewide network of cancer research and clinical trial professionals to improve Nevada’s research infrastructure, share resources, and mentor future clinical trial professionals.

-- Develop a model and resources for becoming a clinical trial provider.
+- Develop a model and resources for physicians who wish to offer clinical trials.

-- Educate providers on providing access to clinical trials for patients in their practice.
+- Educate physicians on providing access to clinical trials for patients in their practice.

 Objective: Increase the community’s awareness and understanding of cancer research and clinical trials.